Updated 2026

 Can I stack federal and provincial rebates?

 Yes — stacking is the whole point.
-The Canada Greener Homes Loan + the Oil-to-Heat-Pump Affordability Program (if eligible) + your provincial program(s) can all be combined.
-Maximum combined stacks range from $1,500 in Alberta/Saskatchewan/Manitoba to $17,000 in PEI.
-Your installer should pre-calculate the stack in your quote.
+The federal Greener Homes Loan combines with the federal OHPAP (if eligible for oil-conversion) AND with your provincial program(s) AND with any utility-company programs (BC Hydro, Enbridge HER, FortisBC, etc.) AND with municipal programs in some cities.
+Maximum combined stacks range from $1,500 in Alberta to $17,000 in PEI for income-qualified oil conversions.
+Your installer should pre-calculate every applicable program in your written quote.

 Are there income requirements for heat pump rebates?

-The Oil-to-Heat-Pump Affordability Program is income-tested (typically $80,000-$120,000 household income ceiling depending on family size and region).
-The Greener Homes Loan has no income requirement.
-Most provincial programs have no income requirement.
-So even higher-income households still benefit from significant rebate stacks.
+The Oil-to-Heat-Pump Affordability Program is income-tested — typical thresholds run at 80-120% of provincial median household income depending on family size.
+The federal Greener Homes Loan has no income test.
+Most provincial programs are universal (no income test) with optional enhanced tiers for income-qualified households.
+So even higher-income households still benefit from substantial combined rebate stacks — just not the OHPAP portion.